 Persons who complete the two-year program of study may earn the Associate in Applied Science degree in Welding Technology with an emphasis in structural welding, industrial production welding, or pipe welding.
 Interested students must work out their individual programs with a welding program advisor.
 This program has been designed to allow students to enroll at the beginning of each quarter.
 Students entering the program will progress sequentially through the lab classes; lecture classes are offered during scheduled quarters only.
+Program Learning Outcomes: 101 Communication Students will be able to communicate clearly and effectively within a workplace context

-Students will be able to communicate clearly and effectively within a workplace context
+IO2 Quantitative Reasoning

-102 Quantitative Reasoning
+Students will be able to reason mathematically using methods appropriate to the profession

-Students will be able to reason mathematically using methods appropriate to the profession workplace specific skills
+Human Relations/Workplace Skills

-IO3 Human Relations/Workplace Skills Students will be able to demonstrate teamwork, ethics, appropriate safety awareness and/or
+Students will be able to demonstrate teamwork, ethics, appropriate safety awareness and/or workplace specific skills